JohnCoding10/TicTacToe/README.md

-#Main
-Starts the game and handles input/output
+# Main
+Tasks:
-Calls from game.py and player.py
+* Import functions from game.py and player.py

-#Game
-Manages board
-checks for win
-Handles move validation

-#Player
+* Set up the game loop
-Defines player types
+* Ask for player names or types (human vs AI)
-Human
-AI (do we do random or smart moves)
+* Display the board after each move
+* Announce the winner or a draw

+# Game
+Tasks:
+* Create and manage the game board (e.g., a 3x3 list)
+* Check for valid moves
+* Check for win conditions (rows, columns, diagonals)
+* Check for a draw
+* Switch turns between players

+# Player
+Tasks:
+* create player class, behaviours stuff like that
+* create AI class, can be compliacted or simple